 Ile de France

-This is the historic region of Paris… you’d think that its mainly an urban zone.
-Well there are still large spots of countryside just 20 kms from the city-centre.
-Here fields that border the River Seine between Maisons-Laffitte and Saint-Germain-en-Laye.
+This is the historical region of Paris… you’d think that it’s mainly an urban zone.
+Well, there are still large spots of the countryside just 20 km from the city centre.
+Here are fields that border the River Seine between Maisons-Laffitte and Saint-Germain-en-Laye

 The great terrace of Le Nôtre – the countryside near Le Mesnil-le-Roi © French Moments